kh3rld/ksm-lang/README.md

 ## Project Overview

-KSM aims to be an educational tool for learning about programming languages and interpreters.
-It supports several fundamental data structures and provides a minimal set of methods for each, allowing for manipulation and interaction with data.
+KSM supports several fundamental data structures and provides a minimal set of methods for each, allowing for manipulation and interaction with data.

 ## Key Features